vishvAsa/vedAH/meta/articles/keith/v1/CONTENTS.md

 § 1.
 The nature of Abstract Deities

 § 2.
-Tvaştṛ and other Agent Gods
+Tvaṣtṛ and other Agent Gods

 § 8.
 The Creator Gods